 Are Small Businesses in the US Too Big to Fail?Authored by: Jim Stewart, Founder DocuSend, powered by MTI.

-- ✔ Small businesses employ 57% of the country's private workforce.
+- ✔In the same year, small businesses employed 47.5% of the country's private workforce.

 - ✔ It still only takes an average of 6 days to start a business in the US, compared to a whopping 38 in China.

-- ✔ As of 2016, the top fastest-growing states for women-owned firms are Florida, Georgia, and Texas.
+- ✔ As of 2016, the top fastest-growing states for women-owned firms were Florida, Georgia, and Texas.
 Women are now the majority owners of 38% of US businesses.

 - ✔ In 2012, there were 2.5 million veteran-owned businesses.

-- ✔ More than 60% of all new jobs come from small businesses.
+- ✔ Almost 66% of all new jobs come from small businesses.

 And this just brushes the surface of how important we are to the future of this country.
+Want more?
+See the link at the end of this article.
 Bottom line, if these statistics don't highlight the enormous importance of small businesses in the US, nothing will.

 Small businesses are ''too big to fail'' because our economy will collapse without us.
 Yet many owners feel large businesses receive more support from the people we elect to provide us with a level capitalistic playing field.

-I have searched for a common thread among the business owners I have known over the years, some common ground that drives them.
-Personality traits, IQ, emotional intelligence, aggressiveness, but I have never found anything I can be sure of.
+I have searched for a common thread among the business owners I have known over the years, some shared attribute that drives them.
+Personality traits, IQ, emotional intelligence, aggressiveness—I have never found anything I can be sure of.
 We are all just as unique and diverse as the very businesses we operate.
 So let’s get back to playing on a level field as our constitution intended.

 I think there are many ways to do that, but critical thinking requires information gleaned from the amazing diversity small business owners bring to the table.
 That’s why we’re asking you to share your experience and how it may help others succeed.
 After all, if we don’t support each other, how can we expect anyone else to?